-The prepossessed doll was originally purchased at a hobby shop by a woman as a gift for her daughter in 1970.
-Her daughter, Donna, was sharing an apartment with fellow nursing student Angie.
-It was at their apartment that the doll became a vessel for the little dead girl.
-Donna and Angie believed that they could live with the doll’s strange quirks, but as time went on her actions became increasingly sinister.
+The prepossessed doll was initially purchased at a hobby shop by a woman as a gift for her daughter in 1970.
+Her daughter, Donna, shared an apartment with fellow nursing student Angie.
+At their apartment, the doll became a vessel for the little dead girl.
+Donna and Angie believed that they could live with the doll’s strange quirks, but her actions became increasingly sinister as time went on.

-At first, her actions were rather benign.
+At first, her actions were relatively benign.
 The girls would occasionally come home to find her in a different position than when they left her.
-However, it wasn’t long before they found her in different rooms.
-Angie and Donna were driven to enlist the help of paranormal investigators when they discovered the doll leaving hand written messages around the apartment that would read “Help Us” and “Help Lou”.
+However, it wasn’t long before they found her in other rooms.
+Angie and Donna were driven to enlist the help of paranormal investigators when they discovered the doll leaving handwritten messages around the apartment that would read “Help Us” and “Help Lou.”
 That’s when they decided their new roommate had to go.

 9.The Girl Next Door

-The murder of Sylvia Likens took place in Indianapolis, Indiana, United States in October 1965.
-The 16-year-old was held captive, abused and tortured to death over a period of three months by Gertrude Baniszewski, Baniszewski's children, and other neighborhood children.
-Likens' parents, who were carnival workers, had initially left her and her sister Jenny in the care of the Baniszewski family, paying Gertrude $20 a week to care for the sisters.
+The murder of Sylvia Likens took place in Indianapolis, Indiana, the United States, in October 1965.
+The 16-year-old was held captive, abused, and tortured to death over three months by Gertrude Baniszewski, Baniszewski’s children, and other neighborhood children.
+Likens’ parents, who were carnival workers, had initially left her and her sister Jenny in the care of the Baniszewski family, paying Gertrude $20 a week to care for the sisters.
+Sylvia

 10. 247 Degrees Fahrenheit

 247 Degrees Fahrenheit revolves around four friends who take a short trip to a lakeside cabin for a getaway weekend.
 The house belongs to one of the cast’s uncles ( Uncle Wade).
 No sooner had the guests arrived than they began making themselves comfortable.